 We recommend that our patients look for the American Dental Association’s seal of approval on over-the-counter brands, which signifies they have been tested for effectiveness and safety.
 The ADA includes some natural and organic products among its selections.
 It is also important to note that some brands contain alcohol and should not be used by children younger than six years of age.

-The dentist at Park Slope Family Dentistry, PC discuss all aspects of oral health with our patients, including whether mouthwash should be a part of their daily routine.
+At Park Slope Family Dentistry, PC we discuss all aspects of oral health with our patients, including whether mouthwash should be a part of their daily routine.
 Contact our office today to arrange a comprehensive examination with our friendly, attentive staff!